dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/usercontrol-overview.md

 ## Example: Create a clearable text box

-The following example demonstrates how to create a reusable user control that contains a title, text box, and reset button.
-The reset button clears the text box.
+In the following example, you'll learn how to create a reusable user control that's both visually appealing and functional.
+The user control is made up of three controls: a `TextBox`, a `Label`, and a `Button`.
+The `TextBox` is used for entering text, while the `Button` clears it.

 01. Create a new Windows Forms project.
 01. [Add a user control to your project](#add-a-user-control-to-a-project).
 The default name of `UserControl1` is fine.